Find out how exploring your consciousness differs from the belief in a religion. Learn how to make the world a better place to live.

 The three doctrines listed above deserve a closer look.

 1) Accept the existence of a Supreme Being.
 Is this a valid premise, or does it depend on your perspective?
 Let’s look at this premise by asking a question.
 Would you consider belief in other gods like Apolo or Zeus a valid assumption for a religion?
 What about the faith in one of the gods of the Abrahamic tree?
 Are these latter gods any different from the former?
-Are they all not imaginary entities from mythology, metaphors to explain the things for which we have no proof?
+Are they all not imaginary entities from mythology?
+Aren’t they metaphors ancient people used to explain the things for which there isn’t any evidence?

 “You believe in a book that has talking animals, wizards, witches, demons, sticks turning into snakes, burning bushes, food falling from the sky, people walking on water, and all sorts of magical, absurd and primitive stories, and you say that we are the ones that need help?” ― Mark Twain